CoriBarker/atomix-kernel/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL).
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.